ocamba/api-documentation/reports/events/postback.md

 | event_type |string|push_sub|The event type, it can be adex_click, adex_imp, adex_conv, push_sub, push_unsub, push_wkup.|

 # Measures
 This parameter represents the values that you're measuring.
-For example, you can measure app performance by looking at your earnings or number of clicks.

 Value is a string that can take multiple values separated by a comma.
 This parameter is optional.
 Default dimensions are retries, incoming, outgoing.